samhiggie/Run2HTT_Combine_old/README.md

   - `--channels` currently accepts mt (mu tau), et (e tau), or tt (tau tau) and defines the channels to make datacards and run models for
 - Other Options
+  -g `--DisableCategoryFits` Disables fits done based on analysis categories, currently recommended for any measurement which goes across channels, or where the cards fed to combine don't contain similarly named directories.
   - `--RunShapeless` Disables shape uncertainties in all models.
   - `--RunWithBinByBin` Reenables bin by bin uncertainties in the code.
 This should be run with `--RunWithoutAutoMCStats`
   - `--RunWithoutAutoMCStats` Disables autoMCStats in the data cards.